nasa/harmony-regridding-service/README.md

 pre-commit run --all-files
 ```

-When you try to make a new commit locally, `pre-commit` will automatically run.
+After enabling pre-commit, when you make a new commit locally, `pre-commit`
-If any of the hooks detect non-compliance (e.g., trailing whitespace), that
+will automatically run.
+If any of the hooks detect non-compliance (e.g.,
-hook will state it failed, and also try to fix the issue.
-You will need to
+trailing whitespace), that hook will state it failed, and also try to fix the
-review and `git add` the changes before you can make a commit.
+issue.
+You will need to review the automated changes and `git add` them
+before you can make a commit.

 It is planned to implement additional hooks, possibly including tools such as
 `mypy`.

 [pre-commit.ci](pre-commit.ci) is configured such that these same hooks will be
 automatically run for every pull request.
+This check must pass for a PR to be merged to `main`.

 ## Versioning: